PaarthPandey10/cloud-practitioner-labs/a06-databases-in-practice/a06-visual-guide.md

-# Visual Guide – A6: Create RDS Instance
+# Visual Guide – A6: Databases in Practice

 > Step-by-step screenshots for provisioning an Aurora database and a read replica using Amazon RDS.